 Greenland is looking to start construction of the world’s fifth-largest uranium mine and second-biggest rare earths operation to help diversify its economy and reduce its financial dependence on Denmark.
 Even though the near-term outlook for uranium demand is weak, Greenland really wants to reduce its dependence on a locked Danish subsidy of 3.2 billion DKK (about $500 million), which constitutes about half of its budget.
 The mine would have an annual processing capacity of 3 million tons a year and is already facing stiff environmental opposition.

 More immediate, Vimy Resources recently cleared he last environmental hurdle needed to be scaled before it can build its Mulga Rock uranium mine.
 The Australian mine will be a major producer, according to its feasibility study, producing 1,360 metric tons of uranium oxide (U3O8) per year.
 For comparison, Australia’s Olympic Dam mine, the largest uranium deposit in the world, produces 4,500 metric tons of U3O8 per year.

-Spot uranium prices, currently sitting around $25.50 per lb, remain weak with the market still suffering in the aftermath of the Fukushima nuclear disaster.
+Spot uranium prices, currently sitting around $25.50 per lb, according to prices compiled by UxC, remain weak with the market still suffering in the aftermath of the Fukushima nuclear disaster.
 Still, prices have rebounded since last since early winter when they fell to around $17 per lb.While right now it does not make sense to expand uranium output, miners and analysts are maintaining their position that over the long-run, uranium prices will rally again as demand will increase.
 By diligently exploring and expanding reserves right now, these miners could position themselves to benefit from the expected uranium resurgence.
 In the meantime; however, their job will be hard as they may struggle to raise capital with banks reluctant to fund a sector facing large fundamental pressures.